FlyJingFish/AndroidAOP/README_EN.md

 **Method 2:**

+> [!TIP]\
+> **💡💡💡This method can only apply debugMode to the modules you have added, and the related aspects in the modules that have not been added will not take effect**

 Please follow the above [Step 1 Method 1 to configure the project](#1-introduce-the-plug-in-choose-one-of-the-two-methods-below-required), manually set for **all sub-module modules**, for example:

 ```gradle